Parents' Association Constitution

 4.8.1 The minutes of the previous meeting shall be tabled for approval by the committee at its next meeting.

-4.9 The Committee may invite, with the prior approval of the College Management, to attend its meetings such persons as it wishes.
+4.9 The Committee may invite, with the prior approval of the Board of Management, to attend its meetings such persons as it wishes.

 4.10 All members of the Association shall have the right to be fully informed of all decisions of the Committee.